lmc5190/RLdemo/experiments/dynasarsa_vs_nstepsarsa/epsilon_decay/README.md

 # Epsilon Decay
 ## Summary of Results
-1. For solved runs, the higher the decay multiplier the higher the sample efficiency.
+1. For solved runs, the higher the decay multiplier the higher the sample efficiency for dynasarsa, nstepsarsa had a minimum.
 1. However, the higher decay multipliers have a lower chance of solving runs.
 This intuitively makes sense since decreasing the exploration rate too fast will prevent the agent from appropriately exploring the state space.
 1. For this experiment, the highest decay rates where maze is solved in every run is:
    1. Xi = 32 for dynasarsa  (n=10)